urieltan/tp/docs/DeveloperGuide.md

 * `DueByPredicate` compares the LocalDateTime input and every task's LocalDateTime, and returns true if the task's LocalDateTime *equals* the input's LocalDateTime.

 ##### Command:
+The class diagram

 ![CommandClassDiagram](images/filterFunction/CommandClassDiagram.png)

+---

+The following sequence diagram shows how the dueBy filtering works:
 * `DueBeforeCommand` and `DueByCommand` extends `Command`.
 * The command will be executed with the `Model`, which will update the `FilteredTaskList` based on the `DueByPredicate`/`DueBeforePredicate`
 * If it is successful, it will return a `CommandResult` with a successful message to the UI.

-The following sequence diagram shows how the dueBy filtering works:

 ![FilterSequenceDiagram](images/filterFunction/FilterSequenceDiagram.png)